MochamadFarhanAbdullah/CRUD-With-Cryptography/README.md

 # CRUD-With-Cryptography
-### Encrypt and Decrypted with Transpose Cipher Orthogonal
+### CRUD website that Encrypt and Decrypt data with Transpose Cipher Orthogonal